Raman spectroscopy: Raman intensity (Placzek–Neugebauer expression)

 For example, the B3LYP/TZVP scaling factor is 0.965.

-It is important to note that before to calculating the static spectrum, the structure must be optimized to its lowest energy point using the same or an approximate DFT basis set/functional.
+Before to calculating the static spectrum, the structure must be optimized to its lowest energy point using the same or an approximate DFT basis set/functional.
 The mentioned static (harmonic) method also has been integrated into the Gaussian software as default, using the keyword Opt Freq=Raman to calculate.

 Dynamic (time correlation) approach

 The harmonic approximation methods ignore some non-harmonic calculations.
-As an alternative, ab initio or machine-learned molecular-dynamics trajectories provide dynamic raman spectrum.
+As an alternative, ab initio or machine-learned molecular-dynamics trajectories provide dynamic Raman spectrum.

 At each time step, the real-time polarizability tensor $\boldsymbol{\alpha}(t)$ is calculated, from the isotropic and anisotropic components we mentioned as $\alpha_\mathrm{iso}(t)$ and $\alpha_\mathrm{aniso}(t)$, there will obtained from dynamical trajectory.

 The time autocorrelation functions as follow: